pawank/analytixjobs/README.md

 ### Environment Setup

-Run "set_env.sh" to installed Django 2.2 or above and virtualenv with name "runme".
+Run "run\_setup.sh" to installed Django 2.2 or above and virtualenv with name "runme".

 ### Run the application
 Application will run on port 8000 by default by running shell script "runserver.sh"